AcrobaticSam/Full-Stack-Website-CreedFunding-Django-Angular-MongoDB/README.md

 # Creedfunding | Django-Angular11 WebProject
- Creedfunding is a crowdfunding website built using Django, and Angular11
+ Creedfunding is a crowdfunding website built using Django,Django RestFrameWork,MongoDB and Angular11